pblottiere/graffiti/README.md

 - generate a HTML report with interactive SVG graphs (response time and statistics) as well as resulting images

-A report example is available [here](https://rawgit.com/pblottiere/graffiti/master/examples/html/report.html).
+A report example with the QGIS theme is available [here](https://rawgit.com/pblottiere/graffiti/master/examples/html/report.html).

 For now, only `GetCapabilities` and `GetMap` requests for WMS services are supported.